Nadine Dorries: Early life

 Dorries was born Nadine Vanessa Bargery in Liverpool on 21 May 1957.
-Her father, a Catholic of Irish descent, was a bus driver who became a lift operator.
+Her father was an immigrant Irish Roman Catholic bus driver who became a lift operator.
 Her mother was an Anglican, and Dorries was raised as such.
 She was brought up in the Anfield district of Liverpool, where she attended Rose Heath Primary School.
 In 2016, Dorries said that she had been abused by Anglican vicar and family friend William Cameron, who was made priest-in-charge at St Mary's Anglican church in Halewood in 1966, when she was nine.
 She said that at the time, she was too ashamed to report this to her parents or authorities, but the stories of child sexual abuse described in novels she wrote as an adult are based on her own experience.

 After primary school, she attended Halewood Grange Comprehensive School before moving with her family to Runcorn.
 She grew up on a council estate and entered nursing in 1975 as a trainee at Warrington General Hospital.
 According to an interview with The Times in 2014, Dorries's parents divorced during her adolescence.
 While training to be a nurse at 21, she shared a flat with her father.
 He died at the age of 42.